socialimpactlab/socialimpactlab.github.io/client/baylegal/bets.md

 ## Use
-To use the system, an Admin group member sends a text to the BETS number that starts with the word **ALL**.
+To use the system, an Admin group member sends a text to the BETS number that starts with the word `all`.
 FrontlineCloud will relay the remainder of the message to members of the Staff and Admin groups.

 For example, an Admin sending the message:

-> All The Oakland office is closed tomorrow.
+`All The Oakland office is closed tomorrow.`

 Will result in the Admin and Staff group members receiving the message:

-> The Oakland office is closed tomorrow.
+`The Oakland office is closed tomorrow.`

-Messages that do not begin with **ALL** will not be forwarded.
+Messages that do not begin with `all` will not be forwarded.

 ## Registration